numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   A density plot is like a histogram where it reveals the distribution of a (continuous) numerical variable.
--   The y-axis is showing the density, which is esimated using a particular kernel function.
+-   The y-axis is showing the density, which is estimated using a particular kernel function.
 -   The estimated density can oversmooth or have problems in the tails -- so don't only rely on density plots to tell you the full picture